 The “rightness” experienced by a couple in love is the feedback that between them, the couple created and subsumed themselves into a space—more than the sum of its parts, a space that transcends the two people as individuals—in which to fully express, experience, and refine themselves and one another.

 This couple is truly “in” love–contained within a state, a self-generating force field, as the power of life flows between them.

 This ground state of love is present, humming along, and always there to tap back into, even as the more petty and short-sighted (all too human) sides of the two individuals may temporarily take over and roar for a bit.
 Arguments and ebbs and flows of emotion will not prove critical if a reversion to the mean exists within the relationship, a firmly established space of love that the couple always returns to and lives within.

-The conscious encounter with the opposite poles of life, within you and outside of you, begging to be brought into harmonization, and the ultimate, transcendent Love and Truth such acts of harmonization provide you glimpses and experiences of, line the path of return to meaning and fulfillment.
+The conscious encounter with the opposite poles of life, within you and outside of you, begging to be brought into harmonization as best you can, and the ultimate, transcendent love and truth such acts of harmonization provide you glimpses and experiences of, line the path of return to meaning, truth and fulfillment.